Virginia Court Records

 - Negligent infliction of emotional distress

-- Reputation-based torts: this tort involves non-physical or intangible injuries.
+- Reputation-based torts: this tort generally involves non-physical or intangible injuries.
 Reputation-based torts, also known as dignity torts, cause injury or harm to a person’s reputation.
-Examples of reputation-based torts cases include:
+Examples of reputation-based torts cases may include:

 - Invasion of privacy: using another person’s computer without permission to access the person’s financial or identifying information, such as credit and salary information or employment information.